Trump faces mounting demands to leave office or face impeachment for inciting Capitol mob attack

 Twitter permanently banned Trump’s account later Friday, citing “the risk of further incitement of violence.”

-Aides said they were trying to get Trump to do “usual government work” next week during his last days in office, such as updates on a coronavirus vaccine, rebuilding the military, the border wall and the economy.
+Aides said they were trying to get Trump to do “usual government work” next week during his last days in office, such as updates on a coronavirus vaccine, the rebuilding of the military, the border wall and the economy.
 They are trying to plan events hoping he will attend.
 “We are trying to get him to do it,” the official said.
 “It’s being worked on.”

 But on Friday, there was also increased discussion of the potential liability the president and others could face following the death of a federal officer during the riot at the Capitol.